onorinbejasus/tasksystem-server/README.md

     is also fine.
 8. Run `heroku config:set SECRET_KEY=<something>` where <something> is a
     random string.
-9. Run `heroku config:set DISABLE_COLLECTSTATIC=1`
-10. Run `git push heroku master` which will push your code to heroku, migrate the database, and start the server.
+9. Run `git push heroku master` which will push your code to heroku, migrate the database, and start the server.
-11. Run `heroku config:set LOCK_TASKS=false` this will ensure that tasks are not locked so SVs can select them.
+10. Run `heroku config:set LOCK_TASKS=false` this will ensure that tasks are not locked so SVs can select them.

 You can check if the application is running by trying to access the root URL